 So, to sum it all up, it seems as if the old chap that my Mum met on the bus back in the 1980s, got his facts, and his local geographical knowledge, a little bit mixed up!
 I have highlighted, (above), David Rose’s comment that he thought it was a ‘wartime rumour’, it would appear that the old chap was, (perhaps unknowingly), still spreading that rumour in the 1980s!
 But never mind, we have hopefully laid the rumour to rest now, and regardless, I have enjoyed researching these incidents, and I have learnt a great deal.
 I think that it is now case closed!

 A big ‘thank you’ to David Rose and the ‘Surrey History Centre’ for all your help and expertise in solving this wartime riddle.
 In Honour of the following brave young men, who lost their lives near Guildford in 1944, fighting fascism.
 R.I.P…..
 1st Lieutenant Mercer Wilson Avent; Flight Officer John Edmund Wright; Technical Sergeant John R. Hillmer; and… Staff Sergeant Dale E. Dellinger.

 Note; Any written work, music, images or videos that Mark Anthony Wyatt has created, remains his personal intellectual property!
 But any other images, videos, quotes etc., that were NOT created by me remain the intellectual property of those who created them.

-You can also find me on ‘Facebook’..@ ‘Wyatt’s Rebellion!’ or ‘Mark anthony Wyatt’.
+You can also find me on ‘Facebook’..@ ‘It’s a Dark, Dark Night’ or ‘Mark Anthony Wyatt’.